DevJamGroup/Resources/README.md

 ![App Ideas Image](https://i.imgur.com/MwYDaWg.png)

-A curated list of online learning resources to get you started with your next project.
+A curated list of online learning resources to help get you started with your next project.

-**Please read [contributing guidelines](./contributing.md) before submitting a new resource.**
+**Please read the [contributing guidelines](./contributing.md) before submitting a new resource.**

 ### Developer Roadmap